 Tip: Make sure you copy each team member on all email communication that impacts website changes of any kind.
 It is key to keeping everyone in the loop.

-Knowing when to bring in your SEO transition planning expert is important to the success of your website redesign project.
+Knowing when to bring in your SEO transition planning expert is important to your website redesign project’s success.

 The preferred method of SEO transition planning is injecting the SEO consultant into the process at the website redesign planning phase.
 This is usually less costly for the business because the SEO transition expert can manage the process and provide recommendations along the way.